LAIDLAW Research Proposal

 The hMRI serves two complementary functions for land stewards, conservation organizations, and researchers:

-1. Management Guidance: The index reveals which habitat features most strongly influence microbial recovery, helping land managers make evidence-based decisions about restoration interventions.
+1. Management Guidance: The index shows which habitat features are limiting microbial recovery potential, helping land managers make evidence-based decisions about restoration interventions.
 Should they add coarse woody debris?
 Protect interior forest from edge expansion?
 Focus on increasing plant diversity?
 The hMRI translates decades of research into actionable management priorities, supporting all forests along the recovery trajectory, from recently abandoned farmland to mature rewilded areas.

-2. Discovery Potential Assessment: When microbial communities reach sufficient complexity, the hMRI can indicate sites where recovery metrics suggest conditions favorable for pharmaceutical bioprospecting.
-Rather than randomly sampling forests, researchers can target sites where habitat quality predicts high microbial diversity, making the search for novel compounds more efficient and informed.
+2. Discovery Potential Assessment: Diverse soil microbial communities, including the Actinobacteria that produce most known antibiotics, depend on healthy forest habitats.
+When habitat conditions suggest strong recovery potential, the hMRI can help indicate sites worth investigating for pharmaceutical bioprospecting.
+Rather than randomly sampling forests, researchers can target sites where habitat conditions suggest high microbial diversity, making the search for novel compounds more informed.

 This research fundamentally reframes rewilding as a critical public health strategy.
 Beyond their recognized value for biodiversity and climate mitigation, restored forests represent infrastructure for the next generation of medical discoveries.
-The hMRI helps land managers guide forests toward recovery while simultaneously identifying when those forests have regained the microbial complexity that makes them valuable for therapeutic research.
-It's a tool for supporting restoration success AND recognizing when that success creates opportunities for medical breakthroughs.
+The hMRI helps land managers guide forests toward recovery while simultaneously identifying when habitat conditions suggest those forests may have regained the microbial complexity that makes them valuable for therapeutic research.
+It's a tool for supporting restoration success AND recognizing when that success creates opportunities for discovery.

 Finding Tomorrow's Antibiotics in Today's Forests